 I'm a writer, editor, problem-solver, structure-finder, word-massager, ghost-blogger, book-crafter, idea-generator, dice-roller, meme-creator, movie-appreciator, mom, and many other things, depending on the day of the week.

 Blog posts, sales pages, site copy, emails, case studies: I love to take your ideas and develop them into something that you love and resonate with.
 It’s your voice, but better.

-My name is Marie Hix.
-I'm an editor—and a writer, and a crafter, and lots of other things.
-After receiving my BA in English (with a Theater Arts minor) and my MA in Writing (with a concentration in Book Publishing) I worked for a time at a publishing company, supporting our managing editor, working with new authors, and reviewing incoming submissions.
-Following that, I worked for two small design firms in the Portland area as a project manager for print and web projects These days, my usual job title is Mom.
+I’ll keep it short and sweet: After receiving my BA in English (with a Theater Arts minor) and my MA in Writing (with a concentration in Book Publishing) I worked for a time at a publishing company, supporting our managing editor, working with new authors, and reviewing incoming submissions.
+Following that, I worked for two small design firms in the Portland area as a project manager for print and web projects.

 I have always been drawn to writing, and I know what it's like to always have a project in the works, or to constantly be pushing the boulder of your ideas uphill, only to have it roll back on you the next time you read what you've got.
 I get it.
 I love working with writers who are ready to take the next steps to get their writing in gear.
 Writers who are collaborative, eager, and open.
 Is that you?
 Let's talk.